-A web browser is an app whose primary function is to retrieve information resources form the web, transform them into human-readable content and display them on user’s devices.
+A web browser is an app with the primary function of retrieving information resources from the web, transforming them into human-readable content and displaying them on user’s devices.

 The Browser Feature in Visitor Analytics can be found in the Devices menu, and it’s one of the features that helps website owners strategize about UI/UX.

 The most important thing about web browsers is that they transform pages that are delivered using Hypertext Transfer Protocol (HTTP/HTTPS), File Transfer Protocol (FTP), but also from email handlings (mailto:) and web files (file:), into content that otherwise would not have been readable by humans.

 The first browser was created in 1990 and since then there has been a continuous evolution in this field, with more capabilities being progressively added to browsers.